Timfts/blog/src/content/projects/en/aurora-design-system.md

   - libraries
   - design-systems
 ---
-I’ve been working a lot lately with a wonderful team on this project — the design system for Consumidor Positivo and Acordo Certo.
+I’ve been working a lot lately with a wonderful team on this project, the design system for Consumidor Positivo and Acordo Certo.

 I’ll come back later with more info; I’m feeling lazy right now msn\[ (h) ].